 Looking Ahead

-💡 If you’re attending EMNLP 2025, we’d love to connect, come find us at our sessions!
+💡 If you’re attending EMNLP 2025, come meet us!
+We’d love to connect at our sessions!